mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

 ## [Optimal Power Flow Solution](@id AcOptimalPowerFlowSolutionManual)
-To establish the AC optimal power flow problem, we utilize the [`acOptimalPowerFlow`](@ref acOptimalPowerFlow) function.
-After setting up the problem, we can use the [`solve!`](@ref solve!(::AcOptimalPowerFlow)) function to compute the optimal values for the active and reactive power outputs of the generators and the bus voltage magnitudes and angles:
+To establish the AC optimal power flow problem, use the [`acOptimalPowerFlow`](@ref acOptimalPowerFlow) function.
+After setting up the problem, use the [`solve!`](@ref solve!(::AcOptimalPowerFlow)) function to compute the optimal values for the active and reactive power outputs of the generators and the bus voltage magnitudes and angles:
 ```@example acopf
 solve!(analysis)
 ```

-By executing this function, we will obtain the solution with the optimal values for the active and reactive power outputs of the generators, as well as the bus voltage magnitudes and angles.
+Executing this function produces the solution with the optimal values for the active and reactive power outputs of the generators, as well as the bus voltage magnitudes and angles.
 ```@repl acopf
 generator = analysis.power.generator;
 print(system.generator.label, generator.active, generator.reactive)